theupdateframework/specification/tuf-spec.md

 Note that an attacker, who controls the repository, can launch freeze attacks by withholding new root metadata.
 The attacker does not need to compromise root keys to do so.
-However, these freeze attacks are limited by the expiration time of the latest root metadata available to the client.
+Such freeze attacks are limited by the expiration time of the latest root metadata available to the client, but given the expiration time of the root metadata is usually set to be very long (in order to limit the usage of such important keys) this is not a large hurdle for attackers.
+In order to make such attacks detectable by clients, repository operators should always replace all timestamp keys each time a new version of the root metadata is created.
+Doing this will narrow the window of a root metadata freeze attack to the expiry of timestamp.EXT (which is usually very short).

 To replace a delegated developer key, the role that delegated to that key just replaces that key with another in the signed metadata where the